mx-bernhard/bitwig-controller-extensions/README.md

   functionality provided, i.e., the step recording is not disabled automatically and the internal step recording cursor is not reset to the start of the clip

-  When changing either observation settings, reload your project.
+  When changing either observation settings, reload the extension (by disabling and enabling it again).
 The extension cannot update these values while running due to the limitations of the API available.
 - **Step Recording**: Play notes on your MIDI keyboard to add them to the currently selected clip in the clip launcher
 - **Navigate backward/forward**: Move cursor back and forth.
 This allows to fix mistakes or insert gaps.
 Can be combined with **Toggle: clear while moving cursor** to either delete while navigating or go back and add more
 - **Musical Note Lengths**: Standard note lengths from 32/1 down to 1/64
 - **Triplet Support**: Regular and triplet timing for all note values
 - **Note Velocity**: velocity of the midi input or a fixed value is used for all notes added to the selected clip.
 Two settings allow to change that:

   - Fixed Velocity: set to ✓ for the Note Velocity Value setting to be used
   - Note Velocity: the fixed velocity value (0-127) to use
 - **Chord Detection**: 100ms threshold for chord recognition to enter chords at the current position
 - **MIDI Learn Navigation**: CC-based cursor movement controls
 - **Toggle: clear old notes**: New notes at the same position replace existing ones or don't depending on the toggle setting
 - **Toggle: clear while moving cursor**: delete notes when moving forward or backward, allows to insert gaps or delete mistakes
 - **Button. clear notes under cursor**: deletes notes at the current position
 - **Sleep when transport is playing**: is temporarily disabled when transport is playing, but remembers if it was enabled prior to starting transport